AlexeyPopovUA/image-studio-demo/interview_preparation.md

 - Refactoring:
   - Simplify views by splitting into smaller components
   - Simplify state management in hooks (use a bigger state objects or reducers)
+  - Split hooks into multiple parts: fetching data, persistence and state preparation for views
   - Move request cancellation responsibility to libraries like react-query

-## Scaling: What Breaks First, And How I’d Fix It
+## Scaling for Visitors number: What Breaks First, And How I’d Fix It

 Likely first to break: external API 429 errors for client requests.

 Situation:
   - a lot of users arrive to the same non-cached gallery pages
   - many same non-cached info requests from editor page

 Short term fixes:
   - Increase quotas on existing services if possible